The State Pension is a regular payment from the government that most people can claim when they reach their State Pension Age.

 For men born before 6 December 1953, the current State Pension age is 65.
-For women born after 5 April 1950 but before 6 December 1953, their State Pension age is between 60 and 65.
+For women born after 5 April 1950 but before 6 December 1953, their State Pension age is between 60 and 65 and in January 2017 is nearly 64.
 Under the Pensions Act 2011 women’s State Pension age will increase more quickly to 65 between April 2016 and November 2018.
 From December 2018 the State Pension age for both men and women will start to increase to reach 66 in October 2020.

 To be entitled to a State Pension you must fulfil National Insurance (NI) contributions conditions.
 This can be done through contributions from your earnings‚ voluntary contributions or through credits.